 Marginal Tax Can be Misleading

 We live in a marginal tax rate system where the more money we make, the more taxes we pay.
 That being said, I also know that we can never lose money by making more.
-In other words, you will always net more money in your pocket with more income even if it means moving into higher tax brackets.
+In other words, you will always net more money in your pocket with more income even if it means moving into higher federal and provincial tax brackets.
 Marginal tax rates can create a perception that taxes are higher than they really are.
 If you don’t believe me, check out my article on marginal tax vs average tax.